 Experts will refer to them as essential oils.
-Although this can traditionally be the case for a range of plants, in this instance, we’re referencing specifically about cannabis terpenes; the effect they have and the medical benefits, and how this impacts the taste.
+Although this can traditionally be the case for a range of plants, in this instance, we reference specifically cannabis terpenes: the effect they have and the medical benefits, and how this impacts the taste.

 In 2011, the neurologist Ethan Russo published a paper that detailed the effect of terpenes when combined with cannabinoids.
 For some time, it was thought that only THC was the psychoactive chemical worth knowing when it comes to marijuana.

 However, Russo’s research highlighted just how terpenes can both increase and decrease the effects of THC in the body.
-To demonstrate, the ten most terpenes notable are listed below:
+To demonstrate, we list the ten most notable below: